MileHacker Logo

 Season-Specific Attire

 Suizhou's four distinct seasons require varied clothing.
 Summer (June-August) needs lightweight, breathable fabrics for intense heat and humidity, plus sun protection and rain jackets.
 Autumn (September-November) calls for medium layers.
-Winter (December-February) necessitates warmest layers, including a heavy coat, thermals, plus extras.
+Winter (December-February) necessitates warmest layers, including a heavy coat, thermals, and accessories.

 Items by Season